 Sound energy is divided into frequencies.
 Each frequency has a given size or length.
 The speed of sound, 1130 ft./sec., stays constant and is used to calculate the length of a particular frequency.
 To find the length of a given frequency, we take the speed of sound, 1130 ft./sec. and divide it by the specific frequency we want to find the length of.
 If we use 20 Hz. as our frequency, we take the speed of sound 1130 ft./sec. and divide it by 20.
 Our answer is 56.5 ft.
-This means that a 20 Hz. wave has a wavelength of 56.5′.
-How does this 20 Hz. or 56.5′ wave fit into our home theater, listening, or professional recording studio?
+This means that 20 Hz. wave has a wavelength of 56.5′.
+How does this 20 Hz or 56.5′ wave fit into our home theater, listening, or professional recording studio?
 The answer is that it does not and never will.

 There is a theory that will help us understand how sound waves react inside our rooms.
 It is termed wave theory or wavelength theory.
-It is divided into full wave, half wave, and quarter wavelength sections to attempt to explain all the side effects that different sized waves produce in enclosed spaces such as our home theater, listening rooms, or professional recording studios.
-If we examine our 20 Hz. wave with its 56.5′ length then logically we need to have a room that has a 57′ length in order to let this low frequency wave run to its total length uninhibited by any room boundary surface.
-Unfortunately, most of our rooms that we record or play back music in do not have a 56.5′ dimension anywhere.
-This is an example of full wave theory.
+It is divided into the full-wave, half wave, and quarter wavelength sections to attempt to explain all the side effects that different sized waves produce in enclosed spaces such as our home theater, listening rooms, or professional recording studios.
+If we examine our 20 Hz. wave with its 56.5′ length then logically we need to have a room that has a 57′ length in order to let this low-frequency wave run to its total length uninhibited by any room boundary surface.
+Unfortunately, most of our rooms that we record or playback music in do not have a 56.5′ dimension anywhere.
+This is an example of a full-wave theory.

-If we do not have at least half wavelength distances within our rooms to accommodate especially low frequency waves, we will have the waves telling us that they are not happy with the accommodations we have given them.
+If we do not have at least half wavelength distances within our rooms to accommodate especially low-frequency waves, we will have the waves telling us that they are not happy with the accommodations we have given them.
 They will do this by producing resonances that tell us they think their quarters are too cramped.
 They will produce resonances between each of our room boundary surfaces.
 If the resonances they produce occur between two parallel surfaces, they are termed axial resonances.
 Resonances produced between four surfaces are termed tangential resonances and resonances from six surfaces are termed oblique.
 The issues these resonances produce are called room modes and modes are produced by what is termed standing waves.
 Standing waves are produced because the length of sound waves does not fit within the room dimensions.

 Pressure Build Up

-If wavelengths do not have at least half of their wavelength to run back and forth they can bump into themselves.
+If wavelengths do not have at least half of their wavelengths to run back and forth they can bump into themselves.
 This continual bumping into themselves causes the wavelengths to stand around if you will and not keep moving through the room.
 When wavelengths stand around, the sound pressure created by this process causes unwanted effects.
 Room modes can have two major effects on the sound in our home theater, listening rooms, or professional recording environments.
 These modes are determined by the length of sound waves or acoustic wavelengths.

 Too Much Energy